koursaros-ai/MSMarco-bio/README.md

 `pip install -r requirements.txt`

-Or download it here.

 Examples of queries in the subset:
 - what normal blood pressure by age?
 - what is your mandible?
 - what part is the sigmoid colon?

-Baseline Results for BioMARCO
+Baseline Leaderboard for BioMARCO
 --

+Check out our project <a href = 'https://github.com/koursaros-ai/nboost'>NBoost</a> to download and deploy the models with Elasticsearch.

 Pretrained Model  | Finetuning Dataset              | BioMARCO Dev MRR@10 <sup>[1]</sup> |
 ------------------| --------------------------------| -------------------------------------- |